johnlaudun/jln/teaching/courses/370-games-syllabus.md

 ![Branching Fiction Map](370-games-syllabus-image-1.png)

-# Interactive Fictions & Narrative Games
+# Narrative Games
 ENGL 370-002 / TuTh 12:30-13:45 / HLG 320

 Pr.
 John Laudun / HLG 356 / laudun@louisiana.edu

 ## Description

 Branching narratives, interactive fiction, text adventures, CYOA (Choose Your Own Adventure) all describe a form of entertainment—be it literary, performed in a group, or in a video game—in which a reader is given choices and their choices determine the nature and outcome of the story.
-This course explores the history of narrative games, from collaborative storytelling in oral cultures to the robust open-world games to cinematic universes in which multiple storylines exist (and sometimes interact).
+This course surveys the history of narrative games, from collaborative storytelling in oral cultures to the robust open-world games to cinematic universes in which multiple storylines exist (and sometimes interact).
 Course inputs include reading, viewing, and playing.
-Course outputs include analytical explorations of forms and mechanisms and the development of fictions of your own.
+Course outputs include analytical explorations of forms and mechanisms and the development of games of your own.

 ## Objectives